aquasecurity/tfsec/docs/checks/aws/s3/no-public-access-with-acl.md

 ---
-title: S3 Bucket does not have logging enabled.
+title: S3 Buckets not publically accessible through ACL.
 ---

-# S3 Bucket does not have logging enabled.
+# S3 Buckets not publically accessible through ACL.

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation

-Buckets should have logging enabled so that access can be audited.
+Buckets should not have ACLs that allow public access

 ### Possible Impact
-There is no way to determine the access to this bucket
+Public access to the bucket can lead to data leakage

 ### Suggested Resolution
-Add a logging block to the resource to enable access logging
+Don't use canned ACLs or switch to private acl

 ### Insecure Example